Conservation and Land Management

 9:00 AM - 11:30 AM

 The Stowe Park Advisory Council launched efforts in 2025 to support the gardens and grounds of the Harriet Beecher Stowe House.
-CPAC Workdays will involve tasks such as removing invasive species and planting natives.
+Plans include improving gardens by removing invasive species, planting natives and installing educational signage.
+The CPAC is working in collaboration with the Harriet Beecher Stowe House leadership.

 OTHER CINCINNATI PARKS HIGHLIGHTS